A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 When do I need to file a Schedule 13G?

-Schedule 13G is due 45 days following the end of the calendar year.
+Initially, upon beneficial ownership of 5% or more of a publicly-held company.
+A Schedule 13G is also due 45 days following the end of the calendar year.

 What is the EDGAR filing deadline for Form X?